NafiurSiddiqui/wp-learner/Readme.md

 - ## Single.php

   A must have file with this name in order to show a single post with new layouts.
+Shows posts.

 - ## page.php

   Must have with same WP loops.
 This tracks pages for your website.
+Shows pages.

 - ## header and footer.php